xui/xero/README.md

 </table>

 > [!NOTE]
 > A component's attributes are optional by default.
-The ability to denote some attributes as "required" is outside the scope of this document but is a highly recommended "flavor" to be provided by the implementing language.
+The ability to denote some attributes as "required" is outside the scope of this document but is a highly recommended "flavor" to be provided by the guest language.

 ### Strongly Typed